Rams vs. Falcons prediction, odds, spread: 'Monday Night Football' picks from 10,000 simulations

 Why the Falcons can cover

 The Falcons are coming off back-to-back road victories, and they now return home, where they've won four of their last five meetings with the Rams.
-Kirk Cousins has brought stability to the offense, while Bijan Robinson is making a run for the Offensive Player of the Year award.
+Kirk Cousins has brought stability to the offense and is 5-1 over his last six 'MNF' starts, while Bijan Robinson is making a run for the Offensive Player of the Year award.
 He leads the league with 2,026 scrimmage yards, and he's averaging nearly 100 rushing, plus over 50 receiving, yards over his last six games.
 Additionally, the Rams defense has been leaky as of late as the two highest point totals it has allowed all season have come in the last two weeks.
 Finally, L.A. is just 4-7 ATS over its last 11 with a rest edge, as it enters in off a Thursday game.
 See which team to back at SportsLine.

 How to make Falcons vs. Rams picks